dylankenneally/dotfiles/README.md

   - todo: typical extentions used??
 - todo: alias to do
 - todo: iTerm
-- todo: node, python, cmake
+- todo: node, python, cmake, docker

 Finder preferences
 - Show Hard disks & External disks on the desktop (especially if set up with bootcamp)